 What Nutrients Do Bananas Have?

-Bananas taste delicious and have a lot of essential nutrients like potassium, vitamins, and minerals vital for body processes like boosting the horse’s immunity.
-Here is a breakdown of the nutrients your horse gets from bananas:
+Bananas taste delicious and have a lot of essential nutrients like potassium, vitamins, and minerals that are vital for body processes like boosting the horse’s immunity.

 What Quantity of Bananas Should Horses Feed On?